-then (\ref{e.au}) holds with $\rho=\theta H$.
-Note that this result can be more general than that for two-sided diffusions as in \cite{AurzadaLifshits2009}.
-There it is necessary to require that $\theta H=1$ (which is often satisfied with the supremum norm).
-There are basic processes in this setting for which this does not hold.
+\begin{remark} Note that this result can be more general than that for the two-sided diffusions in \cite{AurzadaLifshits2009} where they require that $\theta H=1$.
+This equality is often satisfied with the supremum norm, but there are basic processes in this setting for which this does not hold.
 For example, the process $C$ defined in (\ref{e.basic}) is 2-self-similar, but by Theorem \ref{t.6.4} satisfies a small ball estimate with $\alpha=1$.
 (And more generally, for $\tilde{\rho}\equiv1$ and general $p\in[1,\infty)$, $\alpha=2/p$ and $H=(p+2)/2$.) \end{remark}

-\begin{remark} Note also that we could have again allowed a slowly varying factor in the asymptotics of $C$, but we have omitted it for ease. \end{remark}
+\begin{remark} Note also that we could have again allowed a slowly varying factor in the asymptotics of $\hat{C}$, but we have omitted it for ease. \end{remark}

 \begin{remark} It is in the iterative arguments for Theorem \ref{t.SB} that one uses, for example, the Gaussian properties of Brownian motion.
 It is clear that some of these estimates may be extended to other more general processes.
 For example, there is a known analogue of the Anderson inequality that holds for symmetric $\alpha$-stable processes (see for example Lemma 2.1 of \cite{ChenKuelbsLi2000}) that one could use to extend the proof of Proposition \ref{p.kuelbsLiProp1}.